GoogleChrome/developer.chrome.com/site/en/blog/csp-issues/index.md

 Moving forward, we plan to use the **Issues** tab to surface more problems, which will make it possible to unload the Console of the unreadable error-message flow in the long run.

-{% include 'partials/devtools/reach-out.md' %}
+{% partial 'devtools/reach-out.md' %}
-{% include 'partials/devtools/engineering-blog.md' %}
+{% partial 'devtools/engineering-blog.md' %}